flowersteam/adtool_legacy/docs/README_ADD_MODULE.md

             libs/auto_disc/auto_disc/systems/python_systems/myBeautifullNewPythonSystems.py
     ```

-2) The new module must heritate of module base class (BaseSystem, BaseOutputRepresentation...) or from a class that inherits it itself. <br/>
+2) The new module must inherit from its module base class (BaseSystem, BaseOutputRepresentation...) or from a class that inherits it itself. <br/>
 Respect the parent class during the implementation 🤗 <br/>
-You can add decorator to your module class, it's usefull to set module config parameter.
+You can add decorator to your module class, it's usefull to set module config parameters.
 You will directly set them in the GUI. <br/>
 An example to implement a new explorer :

     ```